 If you do decide to give away equity in your business, carefully consider who you will give it to, and how much you will provide them with.
 It’s not a decision that you should make in the heat of the moment, or under pressure from other people.
 If you give people equity, they will own it for the life of the business, unless they sell or give it back to you.

 Remember that you don’t have to give equity away if you don’t need to.
 If you are a sole investor, bootstrapping your business from scratch and not hiring employees straight away, then you can keep 100% of the equity for yourself!

 If you don’t want to give away control of your business but do need financing, there are other options you can consider, such as a bank loan, startup grant, or crowdfunding.

-You Are Launched has been working with lean startups since 2014, giving them impartial advice on how to fund their businesses in the most efficient way.
+You are launched has been working with lean startups since 2014, giving them impartial advice on how to fund their businesses most efficiently